SuperOfficeDocs/superoffice-docs/docs/en/service/config/update-attachment-location.md

 ---
+uid: attachment-update-loc
 title: Update location
-uid: uppdate_attachment_location
 description: Update location when moving Service
-author: {github-id}
+author: Bergfrid Dias
+so.date: 03.16.2023
-keywords:
+keywords: attachment, request
 so.topic: howto
+so.user: admin
 so.envir: onsite
 ---

-# Update location when moving Requests
+# Update attachment location when moving Requests

 If moving Requests and the attachment location has changed, you need to update the last row in `attachment_location` to point to the new path, for example: